khaledsukkar2/Next-Gen-HR-A-SaaS-based-HR-management-system-powered-by-AI-and-smart-contracts/README.md

 ###  3- Attendance Management System

-The **Attendance System** within Next-Gen HR leverages advanced computer vision technology to automate and enhance the accuracy of attendance tracking.
+The **Attendance System** within NexHR leverages advanced computer vision technology to automate and enhance the accuracy of attendance tracking.
 This system is designed to provide comprehensive insights and streamline attendance management through several key components:

 **Dashboard for Insights:** The system features a user-friendly dashboard that provides real-time insights into attendance data.
 HR managers and supervisors can easily monitor attendance patterns, identify trends, and generate reports.
 The dashboard offers visual representations of data, such as charts and graphs, to facilitate quick and informed decision-making.